huhuang03/.vim/README.md

 for vim config sync

-now i use .spf13-vim-3, so It's now deprecated.
+now I move to .spf13-vim. so I create link to .vimrc.local and so on